 - In a small bowl, rub the thyme and zest into the sugar until the sugar is moist and aromatic.

-Turn the cookie dough out onto a work surface and knead until it just comes together.
+- Turn the cookie dough out onto a work surface and knead until it just comes together.
 Divide the dough in half and press each half into a disk.
-Roll out each disk between 2 sheets of wax paper to about 1/4 inch thick.
+Roll out each disk between 2 sheets of wax paper or parchment to about ¼ inch thick.
 Slide the wax paper–covered disks onto a baking sheet and freeze for at least 1 hour, until very firm.

 Be sure to check out the French Fridays with Dorie web site after you've survived Thanksgiving Day and put Dorie Greenspan’s award-winning cookbook Around My French Table on your Christmas or Hannukah wish list!
 You will cherish the gift and learn from each recipe and story that she shares.
 And don't forget to visit In Medias Recipe's post and Dorie's article in Food and Wine.